The

 The opening of the line from Bathamption junction to Bradford on Avon in 1857.

-scene in 1857 when the railway from Bath to Weymouth was finaly opened.
-This print
+when the railway from Bath to Weymouth was finaly opened.
+This print from

-shows the train passing through a tunnel under the Dundas Aqueduct
+the train passing through a tunnel under the Dundas Aqueduct.

 Plan